jbinary/twilix/README.md

 Changelog
 ----------
+0.1.4 — make it possible to send keepalive packets to the stream to make sure the connection is not being interrupted by any kind of timeout

 0.1.3 — stanzas with parentClass are now looked in all the possible children elements of the parent element